What Is Canada’s Immigration Policy?

 What are Canada’s temporary foreign worker programs?

 Canada has several temporary foreign worker programs intended to address industry-specific needs and support the country’s economic and cultural advancement.
-Officials granted over 645,000 temporary work permits to foreigners in the first ten months of 2022, nearly quadrupling the rate of the previous year.
-These include agricultural laborers, in-home caregivers, and highly skilled professionals.
+Officials granted a total of 604,382 new temporary work permits to foreigners in 2022; these include agricultural laborers, in-home caregivers, and highly skilled professionals.
+In 2024, the government announced that, for the first time, it will begin limiting the number of temporary foreign workers accepted into the country.

 How much of a challenge is illegal immigration in Canada?

 Canada’s geography—bordered by three oceans and the United States, which is itself a magnet for immigrants—has helped Ottawa limit flows of undocumented people.
 Its highly regulated immigration system, including some of the world’s strictest visitor-visa requirements, is designed to further curb this phenomenon.
-Estimates vary, but academic sources say there could be up to five hundred thousand undocumented people living in Canada.
+Estimates vary, but academic sources say there are between three hundred thousand and six hundred thousand undocumented people living in Canada.
+In line with its ambitious immigration targets, the government announced in 2023 that it plans to offer certain undocumented workers a pathway to citizenship.

-In 2022, Canadian polling firm Léger found that about half of all Canadians surveyed felt the government’s target of five hundred thousand immigrants a year is too high, while 75 percent expressed concern that more immigration will result in excess demand for housing and social services.
+In 2023, Canadian polling firm Leger found that more than half of all Canadians surveyed felt the government’s target of five hundred thousand immigrants a year is too high, while 75 percent of respondents expressed concern that more immigration will result in excess demand for housing and social services.
 Nonetheless, several Canadian cities have sanctuary-city and access without fear” policies that limit police cooperation with immigration authorities and guarantee undocumented people public services.
 Officials also rarely enforce a law banning Canadian companies from hiring undocumented workers.

 How have U.S. policies affected Canada’s immigration system?